strangerstudios/pmpro-level-cost-text/readme.txt

 This plugin requires Paid Memberships Pro to function.

 Adds a "level cost text" field to PMPro membership levels and discount codes to allow you to override the automatically generated level cost text PMPro provides.
+Since v.3 also adds some global settings to the PMPro advanced settings tab to make your level cost text nicer.

 == Installation ==

 1. Upload the `pmpro-level-cost-text` directory to the `/wp-content/plugins/` directory of your site.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-3. That's it.
+1. That's it.
 No settings.

 == Changelog ==
 = .3 =